Rahuls-Coding/Rahuls-Coding/README.md

 -->
 </p>

 <p> Hey!
 I&#39;m Rahul!
 I'm currently at sophmore at Cox Mill High School, in North Carolina.
-I started programming when I 13 years old and fell in love ever since.
+I started programming when I was 13 years old and fell in love ever since.
 I&#39;m now passionately learning about Blockchain tech and it&#39;s cool functionalities.
 </p>

 <p>Some of the programming languages I know are:</p>